 Plymouth is a somewhat small city located in the state of Indiana.
 With a population of 9,960 people and five constituent neighborhoods, Plymouth is the 78th largest community in Indiana.

-When you are in Plymouth, you'll notice that it is more blue-collar than most other communities in America.
-39.59% of Plymouth’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Plymouth is a city of sales and office workers, production and manufacturing workers, and service providers.
-There are especially a lot of people living in Plymouth who work in office and administrative support (12.93%), sales jobs (12.88%), and teaching (6.85%).
+Plymouth is a blue-collar town, with 41.71% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Plymouth is a city of production and manufacturing workers, sales and office workers, and service providers.
+There are especially a lot of people living in Plymouth who work in office and administrative support (11.79%), sales jobs (8.82%), and food service (8.13%).

-The citizens of Plymouth are slightly less educated than the national average of 21.84% for the average city or town: 16.35% of adults in Plymouth have a bachelor's degree or advanced degree
+The percentage of adults in Plymouth who are college-educated is close to the national average for all communities of 21.84%: 17.39% of the adults in Plymouth have a bachelor's degree or advanced degree.

 Plymouth is a very ethnically-diverse city.
 The people who call Plymouth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Plymouth residents report their race to be White, followed by Asian.
 Plymouth also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 26.89% of the city’s residents.
-Important ancestries of people in Plymouth include Irish, English, Italian, and Polish.
+People of Hispanic or Latino origin account for 25.52% of the city’s residents.
+Important ancestries of people in Plymouth include German, Irish, English, Polish, and Italian.

 The most common language spoken in Plymouth is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Polish.